What they do

 Occupational health and safety advisers ensure that organisations comply with health and safety laws and regulations to protect staff within the workplace.

 Occupational health and safety advisers may also be involved in investigating accidents and injuries, assisting with the rehabilitation of affected workers, and identifying causes to prevent future incidents.
+They also coordinate the return of injured workers back into the workplace.

 Occupational health and safety advisers may work within a single organisation, or they might visit and inspect a number of workplaces.
 They conduct inspections to identify and minimise potential accidents and health hazards, such as chemical use and advising of correct storage procedures for dangerous materials.
 They also provide training for employees in the use personal protective equipment and the application of safe working procedures.